News | News | Chery International - ExBulletin

 About Chery

 Chery is a Chinese automobile brand with global influence.
 It has five major R&D bases worldwide, with an R&D team of over 5,500 employees, and has the most powerful R&D power of key technologies such as engine, gearbox and chassis among Chinese automotive brands.
 Chery is also the first automobile enterprise in China to export complete vehicle, CKD parts, engine and vehicle manufacturing technology and equipment worldwide.
-To date, Chery products have spread to more than 80 countries and regions, and has established 10 overseas factories, more than 1,500 distributors and overseas services, with a cumulative global user of 9.7 million, ranking first in the volume of passenger car exports to China for 18 consecutive years.
+To date, Chery products have spread to more than 80 countries and regions.
+It has established 10 overseas factories and more than 1,500 distributors and overseas services, with a global cumulative user of 9.7 million, ranking first in China’s passenger car export volume for 18 consecutive years.

 For more information, please contact [email protected]